 Josh Green, partner and producer for Game 7 Films

-After serving over 10 years as the vice president of distribution for NY-based Emerging Pictures, Josh Green recently left to join Game 7 Films.
-His recent credits include executive producer on Ramona Diaz’s Don’t Stop Believin’: Everyman’s Journey, opening in March 2013.
-He also produced hip-hop documentary I Want My Name Back, set to open in the summer of 2013.
-At Emerging Pictures, Green secured new exhibition venues for their digital cinema network, now at more than 140 locations – the largest network of digital theaters in the US.
-He also managed the distribution campaigns for exclusive HD programming.
-Green is a graduate of Columbia Business School and Cornell University.
+After serving over 10 years as the vice president of distribution for NY-based Emerging Pictures, Josh Green formed production and distribution services company Game 7 Films.
+His recent credits include executive producer on Ramona Diaz’s Don’t Stop Believin’: Everyman’s Journey, which is currently in release via Cinedigm Entertainment and Independent Lens and producer on hip-hop documentary I Want My Name Back, also in release via Image Entertainment and BET.
+Green has several new features and docs in development and continues to represent finished films for sale and consult on distribution campaigns.
+He is a graduate of Columbia Business School and Cornell University.

 Linda Olszewski, vice president of acquisitions for Shorts International